ceyhunsen/ceyhunsen.github.io/_blog/2025-03-01-i-crashed-my-motorcycle-and-broke-my-wrist.md

 ## Why and How Did I Crashed?

-I wasn't speeding that moment; Was a chill ride with no destination.
+I wasn't speeding at that moment; Was a chill ride with no destination.
 Even though it was a cold day (10 Celcius), road and tire conditions were OK.
 But I wasn't paying attention to the road and this was the main problem.
 I was very absent-minded about my personal matters for couple of days.
 While thinking about them, I wasn't paying attention to road.
 Because it was also cold, my hands were numb.
-I learned that these two combined is a disastrous thing.
-As a result, I couldn't pull the front brakes at a level that I needed for me to slow down for that sharp turn.
+I learned that these two combined is a disastrous scenario.
+As a result, I couldn't pull the front brakes to a level that needed for me to slow down for that sharp turn.

-When I noticed I couldn't slowed down enough to that sharp corner, I got surprised.
+When I noticed I couldn't slow down enough, I got surprised.
 I thought to myself "What is going on at this very moment?
 Why am I in it?".
 It was incredibly fast.
 I couldn't do anything and just freezed.
 I don't really remember the moment I hit the trees even though I was concious all the time.
-Maybe because I was focused on the terrain to not hit anything (shock caused this, nothing I could do to avoid).

 {%
   include image_with_caption.html